 Rochester in Strafford County, New Hampshire — The American Northeast (New England)

 Topics.
 This historical marker is listed in these topic lists: Churches & Religion • Settlements & Settlers.
-A significant historical date for this entry is May 9, 1737.
+A significant historical year for this entry is 1731.

 Location.
-43° 18.26′ N, 70° 58.565′ W. Marker is in Rochester, New Hampshire, in Strafford County.
-Marker is at the intersection of North Main Street (State Highway 202A) and Wakefield Street, on the left when traveling south on North Main Street.
-Monument and marker are located in a plaza at the northwest corner of the intersection.
+43° 18.145′ N, 70° 58.473′ W. Marker is in Rochester, New Hampshire, in Strafford County.
+Marker can be reached from South Main Street just south of Liberty Street, on the right when traveling south.
+Marker is mounted at eye-level, directly on the subject church building, just to the left of the front entrance.
 Touch for map.
-Marker is at or near this postal address: 1 North Main Street, Rochester NH 03867, United States of America.
+Marker is at or near this postal address: 63 South Main Street, Rochester NH 03867, United States of America.
 Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Reverend Amos Main, Rochester, New Hampshire

 Also see . . .
 First Church History.
 When we speak of our church as First Church Congregational, instead of First Congregational Church, we are recognizing that it not only is the first (and only) Congregational Church in Rochester; it was, for many years, the only church in Rochester.
 Rochester was incorporated as a town in 1722, but it was not until 1728 that settlers started to clear the land and built primitive log cabins.
 It was voted by the town proprietors in April 1730 to build a church.
 The building was finished and dedicated on June 24, 1731.
 Because it was the only public building, it was used for town meetings and for any other meeting of importance to the townspeople.
 (Submitted on June 30, 2020, by Cosmos Mariner of Cape Canaveral, Florida.)